 How Does One Enter Into the Marriage Relationship?

 Contrary to the traditions of men, the marriage relationship is entered into when a man and a woman commit themselves to each other as husband and wife and consummate that commitment by the sexual union.
 Jesus (nor even the new testament) offers NO precepts or guidelines for "marriage ceremonies".
-The New Testament contains accounts of marriage customs which should not be interpreted as approved examples.
+The New Testament contains accounts of marriage customs which should not be interpreted as approved examples, for they are merely cultural examples.
 There is NO command nor precept from Jesus (nor even in the whole bible) that says that some man ("clergy") is to "marry" the couple.
-No man can marry a couple because it is the Lord who created and ordains the marriage relationship, and He gives no command in the entire bible whereby He calls for a man to serve as the agent of approving the marriage.
-The couple is to be married before the Lord first and foremost.
+No man can marry a couple because it is tGod who created and ordains the marriage relationship, and He gives no command in the entire bible whereby He calls for a man to serve as the agent of approving the marriage.
+The couple is to be married before the heavenly Father first and foremost.

 Perhaps the most important thing to understand about divorce is that Jesus clearly addresses it in his teachings.

 As bad as divorce can be, and as much as it can bring pain and suffering, there is nonetheless some circumstances where Jesus allows for divorce.
 All divorce is brought about by sin of some kind by at least one of the parties, but not all divorces are sinful.
 This author believes this principle is supported in Jesus' teachings as we shall see a bit further on in this article.